asseco-voice/laravel-json-authorization/README.md

 ``authorizable_models`` - a list of full Eloquent (namespaced) models for [authorizable models](#pick-authorizable-models).
-This table is filled out automatically upon package usage but is not deleted automatically if you remove the trait.
-Scanning of these models is done within the ``app`` folder and does not recurse within it, so in case you have a different folder structure, or need to implement external models, [modify the config](#additional) ``models_path`` variable to include what you need.
+This table is filled out automatically upon package usage but is not deleted automatically if you remove the trait after it is already written in the DB.
+Only models within ``app`` folder are scanned.
+In case you have a different folder structure, or need to implement external models, [modify the config](#additional) ``models_path`` variable to include what you need.